billster45/ScienceCritAI/README.md

 ---

 ### [Longitudinal associations between fruit and vegetable intakes and depressive symptoms in middle-aged and older adults from four international twin cohorts](https://billster45.github.io/ScienceCritAI/Depression_fruit_veg_summary_20241206_203504.html)
-**Why read this:** This paper presents a longitudinal analysis of the relationship between fruit and vegetable intake and depressive symptoms among middle-aged and older adults, revealing a modest association that suggests dietary habits may influence mental health.
-The study's robust twin cohort design helps control for genetic and environmental confounding factors, making its findings particularly noteworthy for understanding potential dietary interventions in mental health.
+**Why read this:** This paper presents a longitudinal analysis of the relationship between fruit and vegetable intake and depressive symptoms in middle-aged and older adults, revealing a modest association that suggests dietary choices may influence mental health.
+The study's robust twin design helps control for genetic and environmental confounding, making its findings particularly noteworthy for understanding the potential benefits of nutrition on mental well-being.

 **Date:** 2024-12-06